-We post-process the image data, selecting the 300-500 (0.02%) ground truth pixels to form a feature matrix.
+We post-process the data, transforming the image into a feature matrix with the 300-500 (0.02%) ground truth pixels.
 Prediction with Logistic Regression: We first use a simple but effective logistic regression model.
 We choose logistic regression as one of the underlying ML models in this paper, due to its following advantages.
 First, it has fewer weights compared to other models such as deep neural networks, and therefore is less prone to overfitting.
 This is particularly important given the limited amount of data we have and the high-dimensional feature space.
 Second, it is interpretable by itself (as shown in experiments, e.g., Fig. 5), where the weights ω of different features directly indicate the importance of the features in determining the prediction outcome.
 Moreover, compared to post-hoc model-free explanation methods such as LIME (Ribeiro, Singh, and Guestrin 2016) and SHAP (Lundberg and Lee 2017), which only provide instance-level explanations, the weights of logistic regression models imply feature importance at an aggregated level, which we show could provide important insights to public health experts.
 We primarily focus on region-specific prediction for tailored interpretation and results, but we also train using all regions' training data combined and predict on each regions' test set, which we call Naively Combined.
-Prediction with Multi-layer Perceptron and Domain Adaptation: Another strategy to address limited training data is domain adaptation (Huang et al. 2006), which allows us to use data from all 4 ecological regions as follows: The target domain is the region of Madagascar in which we are making our predictions.
+Prediction with Multi-layer Perceptron and Domain Adaptation: Another strategy to address limited training data is domain adaptation (Huang et al. 2006), which allows us to use data from all 4 regions as follows: The target domain is the region of Madagascar in which we are making our predictions.
 The source domains are the other 3 regions, which we would like to use for augmentation.
-We project all 4 into a domain-invariant latent representation with a single hidden layer (5 neurons) and the loss function:
+We project all 4 into a domain-invariant latent representation with a single where l{src} and l{tgt} are the binary cross-entropy loss in the source and target domains. $l{transfer}$ is the CORAL loss (Sun, Feng, and Saenko 2016) between the source and target domains. α and λ are hyperparameters, and are tuned to be 0.1 and 0.01, respectively, out of $\{0.01, 0.1, 1, 10\}$.
+Finally, we predict on the target domain test set.

-$$l = \alpha l{src} + l{tat} + \lambda l{transfer}$$ (2)
+$$l = \alpha l{src} + l{tgt} + \lambda l{transfer}$$ (2)